-- Completion of one semester of Italian: Students must have completed Italian 1 by the semester prior to their program start date.
+- You must complete one semester of Italian.
+All students must have completed Italian 1 by the semester prior to the program start date.

-- Portfolio requirement: Portfolios should include both fashion artwork and actual garments from Fashion Art and Apparel classes.
+- You must submit a portfolio.
+Portfolios should include both fashion artwork and actual garments from Fashion Art and Apparel classes.
 Further instructions will be specified once the online application is submitted.

-*Please note that field trip dates are yet to be confirmed.
-Finalized schedule will be posted when it becomes available.
+Students are generally expected to arrive the day before orientation begins.
+Please note that field trip dates are yet to be confirmed.
+A finalized schedule will be posted when it becomes available.

-Students will be required to apply for a Study Visa for the duration of their stay in Italy.
-Students are encouraged to carefully review the Study Visa requirements.
+You will be required to apply for a Study Visa for the duration of your stay in Italy.
+You should carefully review the Study Visa requirements.
 Supporting documentation will be provided after approval.

 FIT requires all students to be covered in the U.S. and internationally for the duration of their study abroad program.
 Two types of coverage are required: